anodynos/uRequire/readme.md

 ## History / Roadmap:
 ###v0.1.0 - Alpha/preview release
-* A preview of what urequire aims to become.
+* A preview of what uRequire aims to become.
 Quite usefull as it is, but still a non-stable/Alpha.

 ###v0.1.5 - Alpha/preview release
 * Working towards refactoring & loaderPlugins - node!, text! & json! are worked out (preliminary)